modernmt/modernmt/VISION-AND-ROADMAP.md

 ### Research

-Need Marcello and Philipp input.
+All done :) Need Marcello and Philipp input.

 ### Industry

-- Provide more data to the users as baseline.
-Large enterprises want to customize MT with their data but still having a base model.
-MS translation Hub does this well.
-- Add support TMX input.
+All done :) Need Marco and Alessandro input.

 # Donate